AdobeDocs/analytics.fr-FR/help/components/c-marketing-channels/c-overview-metrics.md

 Ajouter une colonne au rapport.

-## First and last-touch metrics {#concept_68D9A50204304BA58C1F8013451E7853}
+## Mesures Première touche et Dernière touche {#concept_68D9A50204304BA58C1F8013451E7853}

-Première touche et Dernière touche sont des attributs de canal qui vous permettent de déterminer le nombre d'engagements (ou de données de mesure tels que les consultations de produits, les recettes et les commandes) consécutifs à l'activité d'un visiteur dans le canal.
+Première touche et Dernière touche sont des attributs de canal qui vous permettent de déterminer le nombre de nouveaux engagements (ou données de mesure telles que consultations de produits, recettes et commandes) résultant de l’activité d’un visiteur dans le canal.

 When a success event occurs, Analytics looks at the entire visitor's activity and history (back to the [visitor's engagement expiration](../../components/c-marketing-channels/visitor-engagement.md#topic_32ADFDB12D3A4F35843A4545AC97C49F)).
 Il note le premier canal emprunté par l’utilisateur, ainsi que le canal le plus récent.
 Il crédite ensuite l’événement de succès à chaque canal adéquat.

 <!--

 <note>
   A first-touch value has a rolling expiration based on the frequency of a visitor returning to the site.
 This first-touch expiration resets whenever a visitor returns to the site.
 This effects reporting by causing first-touch values to persist longer than you might expect.
 For example, this can occur if an instance of an first-touch channel was created a year ago.
 Remove the values on the eVar in the admin console to reset.
 </note>

  -->